Updated: Mar 6

 By Nandor Szotak - April 16th 2019

 Climbing the 1600 feet tall Pu'u Manamana (True Manamana) was on my list for a long time.
-This peak not to be confused with Turnover Point (2076 ft), the highest point of Pu'u Manamana ridge.
+This peak is not to be confused with Turnover Point (2076 ft), the highest point of Pu'u Manamana ridge.
 If you look at topographic maps you will find this peak as Pu'u Manamana, but to be differentiated from the ridge with the same name people call it "True Manamana".
-The actual ridge continues after you reach the peak, drops off 200', then reaches "2 Apes Talking" rock formation.
-From there the ridge continues up to Pu'u Ohule'hule peak, and finally will reach the top of the Ko'olau mountains.
+The actual ridge continues after you reach the peak, drops off 200', then reaches the "2 Apes Talking" rock formation.
+From there the ridge continues up to Pu'u Ohule'hule peak and finally will reach the top of the Ko'olau mountains.

-Many people tried to climb this peak including Al Miller, Chuck Godek, Charlotte Yamane who were some of the best climbers on the island, but none of them succeeded.
+Many people tried to climb this peak including Al Miller, Chuck Godek, and Charlotte Yamane who were some of the best climbers on the island, but none of them succeeded.

-Fast forward to our climbing day, I met Mike at my house at 7:00am, and I asked my wife to drop us off at the trailhead before she goes to work.
+Fast forward to our climbing day, I met Mike at my house at 7:00 am, and I asked my wife to drop us off at the trailhead before she goes to work.